VersualRL: Closed-Loop Verbal Reinforcement Learning with Visual Execution Feedback for Task-Level Robot Planning: Related Work

 \subsection{Critic-Based Policy Refinement}

-Recent studies investigate VLMs \cite{affordance_rl, vlm_critic} as behavioral critics that identify undesirable or unsafe actions and support iterative refinement.
+Recent studies investigate VLMs \cite{affordance_rl, vlm_critic} and agentic RL loops \cite{AgenticRL} as behavioral critics or self-refining mechanisms that identify undesirable actions and support iterative refinement.
 However, prior methods typically evaluate or rank policies without directly modifying structured symbolic representations such as Behavior Trees.

 In contrast, our work couples a VLM-based visual critic with an LLM actor that performs direct, interpretable updates of executable Behavior Trees.
 This enables closed-loop task-level policy refinement on a physical robot without gradient-based reward learning or simulation.